 a.
 Antiperspirant: Patients should usually start with trying a strong antiperspirant solutions applied to the underarms or palms.
 These can be effective, but can also cause irritation.

 b.
 Botulinum Toxin Type A can be injected just under the skin to block the release of acetylcholine, which activates the sweat glands.
 A special starch / iodine test is often performed to first identify the area of maximum sweat gland activity.
-It is usually effective for 6-8 months, and the cost is covered by most private insurance plans.
+It is usually effective for 6-8 months.
 The use of various local anaesthetic techniques minimizes the discomfort of the injections.

 The use of Botulinum Toxin Type A, the second option, is detailed below: